viraj19r/Notes/gitcheats.md

 <br>

-change our main branch name to any another name(by default **master** is main branch) - here in our case change it to **main**
+Change our main branch name to any another name(by default **master** is main branch) - here in our case change it to **main**
 >`git branch -M main`

 <br>

-Set the master branch to upstream(pushes the repo from local to github/remote)
+Set the master branch to upstream (pushes the repo from local to github/remote)
+>```
->`` git push -u origin master `` Default branch is master, if we change the branch name to any other name then we have to use that name here instead of master
+>git push -u origin master
+*Default branch is master, if we change the branch name to any other name then we have to use that name here instead of master*

 After executing this command, we can check whether we have successfully added the remote or not by the following command
 >`git remote`
+>
-And if it outputs “origin” you’ve added the remote to your project.
+>**And if it outputs “origin” you’ve added the remote to your project.**

 <br>